likeaj6/SwiftV0/src/pages/about/index.md

 Founded in September 2017, SWIFT is a financial literacy organization which works with you to create resources and events that improve your financial well-being.

-Through these events and resources we hope to provide the means for you to better understand your personal finances and take the necessary steps to attain a level of f
+Through these events and resources we hope to provide the means for you to better understand your personal finances.